Snaipe/confloose/README.md

 A *confloose* (or "loose configuration") is a collection of the worst a startup script can do for you.

-There has been a prank going on from quite some time in my IT school -- when someone leaves his computer unattended, and without locking it, one would append a script to the victim's shell startup file.
+There has been a prank going on for quite some time in my IT school -- when someone leaves his computer unattended, and without locking it, one would append a script to the victim's shell startup file.